 PowerShell.

-PowerShell, Microsoft's powerful cross-platform task automation and configuration management framework, consists of a command-line shell and associated scripting language built on the .NET framework.
+Summary: PowerShell, Microsoft's powerful cross-platform task automation and configuration management framework, consists of a command-line shell and associated scripting language built on the .NET framework.
 This versatile tool provides full access to COM and WMI, enabling administrators to perform complex administrative tasks on both local and remote Windows systems.
 PowerShell also facilitates automation of tasks in cloud services like Azure and Microsoft 365.
 It utilizes cmdlets (pronounced ""command-lets""), which are specialized .NET classes implementing particular operations.
 Supporting piping, where the output of one cmdlet can be used as input for another, PowerShell offers unparalleled flexibility in system administration, task automation, and configuration management across Windows environments.

 What is PowerShell?